diefenbach/django-lfs/docs/introduction/upgrade_notes.rst

   lfs_theme/templates/lfs/portlets/filter.html was modified - manufacturer filtering section has been added
 * Small change at lfs/templates/manage/product/product.html - removed onkeypress from filter input element in favour of css class 'disable-enter-key'.
 Changed lfs.manage.js to add event handler for 'disable-enter-key'.
+* Added new ORDER state: PREPARED that can be used to mark orders as prepared to be sent.
+* Added new signal and setting that allows defining extra ORDER_STATES.
+Signal is order_state_changed and option is LFS_EXTRA_ORDER_STATES.
+New states should start with id 20 or higher to avoid conflicts with built in states.